Searches for Transplant Programs

 - Distance: If a ZIP code is entered as part of the initial search or the additional filters are used after the initial search, the distance from the centroid of that ZIP code to the centroid of the ZIP code of the hospital is displayed.
 The distance is expressed in miles “as the crow flies.”
 If no ZIP code was entered, N/A (not applicable) is displayed.

 - Survival on the Waiting list [not shown for Kidney search results]: This column displays a 5-tier assessment of the program’s standardized waitlist mortality rate ratio, which can be found in the full PSR, Figure B5.
 This is a measure of how often patients survive after being registered on a program’s waiting list before undergoing transplant.
 A full explanation of how this tier is calculated can be found here.
 In short, programs are grouped by rate of waitlist survival before transplant, from lowest (tier 1) to highest (tier 5).
-This is evaluated over a 2-year period, currently from 7/1/2016 – 6/30/2018.
+This is evaluated over a 2-year period, for all organs but kidney and lung, currently from 7/1/2021 – 6/30/2023.
 Note that this column is not displayed when searching for kidney transplant programs.
 This was piloted in 2016-2018 and feedback was to not display waitlist mortality tiers on the search results for kidney programs given that many kidney transplant candidates are not directly cared for by the program at which they are listed.
 This waitlist mortality rate ratio for kidney programs can be found within the full PSR, Figure B5.